BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 # [Now page](https://nownownow.com/about)
 Currently, I'm focusing on:
-- The intersection of ML and Topology with applications to Explainable AI;
+- Applying NLP techniques to study political ads and how they change in different languages
 - Studying theoretical foundations of Deep Learning;

 As side/coding projects, I am also focusing on:
-- Applying ML techniques to Esports;
-- Taking part in the [Reproducibility Challenge](https://paperswithcode.com/rc2020) with friends and learning JAX;
+- RL for environment design.
 - Mentoring students of the Data Science MBA at USP.
+- General CS Tutoring.

 I am open to internships and consulting work in tech and can be reached through [email](mailto:bruno.coelho@nyu.edu), with a focus on:
 - Research directions understanding and applying Deep Learning or Reinforcement Learning;